Skip to main content

 Community Vitality and Rural Healthcare

 In rural communities, healthcare and the overall vitality of the community are intrinsically linked.
-A robust community supports and sustains quality health and social services for its residents by attracting and retaining well-trained and committed healthcare professionals.
-Communities with strong economies may be more likely to financially support their healthcare system through philanthropic giving and by investing in infrastructure that can be leveraged by the healthcare system.
+A robust and economically vibrant community supports and sustains quality health and social services for its residents by attracting and retaining well-trained and committed healthcare professionals.
+Additionally, communities with strong economies may offer a variety of other benefits for their local healthcare system through greater availability of infrastructure investment and philanthropic giving, facilitation of partnerships between healthcare systems and other organizations, and presence of a balanced payer mix for healthcare services, among other factors.
 In return, a high-quality healthcare system can support economic and community development initiatives.
 Together, strong rural economies and rural healthcare systems can address the five domains of the Social Determinants of Health: economic stability, education, health and healthcare access, the built environment, and social cohesion.

 This topic guide focuses on how community and economic development can complement health services in rural areas, how rural communities can identify and build on their unique assets, and how collaboration between various sectors can address challenges, including issues related to population health and public health.